Patronics/Parallel-Mandelbrot/README.md

 run the OpenMP version with `./fractal`, or the serial version with `./serialfractal`

-Run benchmarking versions with `./benchmark` or `./Xbenchmark` (they will print usage details when run with no arugments)
+Run benchmarking versions with `./benchmark` or `./Xbenchmark` (they will print usage details when run with no arguments)

 ## Controls